North Carolina State University: Libraries

-NCSU Libraries, ranked 38th out of 115 North American research libraries, includes 4.4 million volumes, over 50,000 print and electronic serial subscriptions, more than 20,000 videos and film holdings, and more than 40,000 digital images (as of 2011).
-The library system has an annual budget of over $29 million and consists of five libraries, two main libraries and three branch libraries.
-The D. H. Hill Library, located on Main Campus, is over nine stories tall and covers over 119,000 square feet.
-This library is located on North Main Campus in the center of University Plaza, or often called "The Brickyard" and is 11,000 square meters.
-The James B. Hunt Jr. Library, located on the university's Centennial Campus, opened in January 2013 and covers over 221,000 square feet.
+NC State University Libraries, ranked 30th out of 120 North American research libraries, includes 4.4 million volumes, over 50,000 print and electronic serial subscriptions, more than 20,000 videos and film holdings, and more than 40,000 digital images (as of 2011).
+The library system has an annual budget of over $40 million.

+The library system consists of five libraries: two main libraries and three branch libraries.
+The D. H. Hill Jr. Library, on Main Campus, is over nine stories tall and covers over 119,000 square feet.
+This library is on North Main Campus in the center of University Plaza, or often called "The Brickyard" and is 11,000 square meters.
+The James B. Hunt Jr. Library, on the university's Centennial Campus, opened in January 2013 and covers over 221,000 square feet.
 NC State, as a member of the Triangle Research Libraries Network (TRLN), has interlibrary loan services with Duke University, the University of North Carolina at Chapel Hill, and North Carolina Central University.